-What preparations do I need to make prior to a surgery consultation?
+What preparations do I need to make before a surgery consultation?

-Have your primary veterinarian fax your pet’s medical record to Pieper before the visit.
-If there are any X-rays or imaging they can be sent ahead of time, or you can bring them with you to the consultation.
-Do not feed your pet breakfast the morning of your appointment in case X-rays are taken, because sedation and anesthesia is usually necessary for the best quality X-rays.
+Have your primary veterinarian fax your pet’s medical record to Pieper prior to the visit, including any X-rays or other imaging.
+Do not feed your pet breakfast the morning of your appointment in case X-rays are taken, because sedation and anesthesia may be necessary for the best quality X-rays.
 Your pet can have access to water prior to the consult.

 How long are consultations?